LlamaEdge/tts-api-server/README.md

 > [!NOTE]
 > The project is still under active development.
 The existing features still need to be improved and more features will be added in the future.

+> [!WARNING]
+> tts-api-serve ONLY supports Linux platform for now!
+The support for other platforms will be added in the future.

 ## Quick Start

 ### Setup